strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ### New trusted-certs Kubernetes Secret

-A new Kubernetes Secret is introduced which is updated by the cluster operator in its role as a CA to include the CA certificates that the components should currently trust.
+A new Kubernetes Secret is introduced which is updated by the cluster operator in its role as the receiver of issued certificates to include the CA certificates that the components should currently trust.
 This Kubernetes Secret will be mounted into Kubernetes Pods to use a TrustStore.

 ```yaml